AlexanderBissett/Yurii-is-a-idiot/README.md

 ## Mechanics of the attack:

+### Response Protocol: Blue.

+In case that you detect that the victim, security forces or private cybersecurity companies are trying to:

+-   Defend from us.
+-   Analize the attack.
+-   Investigate the source of the attack.

+You must activate Response Protocol Blue.

 ## Aditional tutorials, links and resources:

 -   [Build your Rubber ducky with Raspberry Pi Pico ](https://www.youtube.com/watch?v=e_f9p-_JWZw)